driessenslucas/researchproject/Thesis.md

 ### Practical Utilization of Simulations

-Simulations offer a controlled environment that minimizes risks and enables the manipulation of variables with ease, which is ideal for refining algorithms and testing hypotheses.
+Simulations offer a controlled environment that minimizes risks and enables the manipulation of variables with ease, making them ideal for refining algorithms and testing hypotheses.

-- **Cost-Effectiveness:** By utilizing simulations, significant cost reductions can be achieved as they negate the need for physical prototypes and extensive real-world testing, especially during the preliminary stages of research.
+- **Cost-Effectiveness:** By utilizing simulations, significant cost reductions can be achieved, negating the need for physical prototypes and extensive real-world testing, especially during the preliminary stages of research.

 ### Strategies for Effective Transition from Simulation to Reality